How Much Manchester City Made After Carabao Cup Final Win vs Arsenal

 • Manchester City edged past Arsenal in the Carabao Cup final to secure the first major silverware of the 2025/26 season

-• A brace from Nico O’Reilly proved decisive against a below-par Gunners side, who suffered a seventh final defeat in the competition
+• A brace from Nico O’Reilly proved decisive against the Gunners, who suffered a seventh final defeat in the competition

-• Meanwhile, details of the prize money awarded to City for their Wembley triumph have now emerged
+• Meanwhile, details of the prize money awarded to Man City for their Wembley Stadium triumph have since emerged

-Manchester City secured their ninth Carabao Cup title on Sunday, March 22, with a 2-0 victory over Arsenal at Wembley.
+Manchester City secured their ninth Carabao Cup title on Sunday, March 22, with a 2-0 victory over Arsenal at Wembley Stadium.

 A second-half double from academy graduate Nico O'Reilly proved decisive, handing Pep Guardiola a record fifth title in the competition.